Documentation Index

 Human: "Ship it."

-The human said two things.
-15 agents did the work.
-The human only talked to ASURA-0.
 This is why the model matters: as AI networks grow beyond human cognitive capacity (more than ~7 concurrent threads), the ASURA role becomes the cognitive bridge between human intent and AI execution.

 Without ASURA model: